 LaVarne A. Burton, AKF president and CEO

-Kidney Action Week Highlights
+Highlights from last year's Kidney Action Week

 Catch up on all the virtual events from Kidney Action Week and get to Know Your Kidneys!
 We brought you a series of virtual activities designed to enlighten, entertain and encourage you to live your healthiest life by preventing kidney disease.
 Click here to download recipe cards for the recipes mentioned below.